sbt/sbt-groll/README.rst

 Groll can be configured by the following settings:

-- *branch: String* - The branch used by groll.
+- *revision: String* - The revision (branch or tag) used for the Git history.
 If not defined, "master" is used.

 Options